xorcat/crikeyconctf/index.md

 If you don't have a laptop, or don't want to bring one, we do have 4 "loaner" laptops which will be setup, running Kali Linux on a USB stick.
 Please use them, and once done, give them a reboot so anything you've done gets removed.

 So...you have a laptop, you have Kali.
 Find a seat in the CTF room (or anywhere else round the venue) and connect to the "CrikeyCTF" wireless network which should be available.
 The password for the wireless network is "crikeyctf".
 Once connected browse to https://ctf.crikeycon.com and you'll get to the scoreboard, register as a player, and register a team or join an existing one with friends.
-Once registered and logged in, click on the "Challenges" andf start playing!
+Once registered and logged in, click on the "Challenges" and start playing!

 ### What are the rules of playing the CTF?
 Please read the rules listed here: